dokulabs/doku-cli/IMPLEMENTATION_STATUS.md

 ---

-## 🎯 PHASE 4 COMPLETE! 🎉
+## 🎯 PHASE 4 & 5 COMPLETE! 🎉

-All essential service lifecycle commands have been implemented and are fully functional.
+All essential service lifecycle commands and CLI management features have been implemented and are fully functional.

-### What's Next (Phase 5 - Future Enhancements):
+### What's Next (Future Enhancements):

 #### Potential Future Features:
 1. **`doku update <service>`** - Update service to latest version